 Managed a web development team

 Product management is a tough, but satisfying, job.
 It was an interim role at Iora Health that lasted six months.
-I experimented with a management structure (Now, Next, Later) that evolved into the formal management structure of their four team (~20 people) web development group.
+I facilitated an ambitious optical character recognition project that helped medical staff search, copy, and document details from tens of thousands of previously static PDFs.
+I also experimented with a team management structure (Now, Next, Later) that later evolved into the formal management structure of their four team (~20 people) web development group.